RaagLibr/javascript-mini-project/README.md

 - 👋 Hi, I’m Ragini Yadav
 - 👀 I’m interested in web development.
 - 🌱 I’m currently learning Msc computer science.
-- 💞️ I’m looking to collaborate on, not decided
+- 💞️ I’m looking to collaborate on, not decided .
-- 📫 How to reach me, trying to reach as much as you can ...
+- 📫 I'm busy learner...

 <!---
 RaagLibr/RaagLibr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.